71 Best Restaurants in Rhode Island, USA

 George's of Galilee

 Owned by the same family since 1948, this local landmark near Salty Brine State Beach has its own private patch of sand and beach blanket service in the summertime, along with a lively tiki bar.
-Try traditional Rhode Island favorites, including calamari, clam cakes, and "stuffies" (stuffed quahogs), as well as raw bar treats like oyster shooters.
+Try traditional Rhode Island favorites, including calamari, clam cakes, Portuguese-style clams with chorizo and shallots, and "stuffies" (stuffed quahogs), as well as raw bar treats.
 Get your fried or broiled seafood from the walk-up window, too.
 George's buys seafood directly from fishermen in Galilee, so this is also your place to sample sustainable local fish.

 401-783–2306